Kenneth R. Wilson

-My students and I have an interest in wildlife management, conservation biology
+My students and I have an interest in wildlife management, conservation

-2) population ecology especially of small
+activities on wildlife, 2) population ecology especially of small

-ability to predict species distributions across the
+ability to predict species distributions across the landscape.
+To that

-of improving the management and conservation of wild species.
+improving the management and conservation of wild species.

 I currently teach FW111 (Basic Outdoor Skills in FWCB), and

 occasionally FW696 (Graduate Student Orientation).
 Past courses

 Design of Wildlife Projects, FW471 Wildlife Data Collection, and NR120

 Environmental Conservation, and FW551 Design of Fish & Wildlife